vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 ---
 title: "How Computers Understood Humans"
-description: "10-slide introduction into deep natural language processing of 2022."
+description: "7-slide introduction into deep natural language processing of 2022 featuring TF-IDF, Word2vec, knowledge graphs, transformers"
 layout: post
 categories: ml
 image: /images/how-computers-understood-humans-thumb.png
 date: 2022-04-18
 permalink: /:categories/:title
 last_modified_at: 2022-04-23
+video: Jo-IQjdFfnw
 ---

+{% include load_video.html %}

 - ideas existed at least since 1700s, but not enough compute and computer science
 - Current computers do almost what was predicted, but how?
 - How to instruct computer to perform tasks?